JohMast/rtsVis/README.md

 ```

-### Part 4: Utilizing positions
+### Part 5: Utilizing positions

 `rtsVis` uses vector objects (positions) in two different ways:

-* To enhance spatial frames, by adding noteworthy positions, such as test sites.
+* To **enhance** spatial frames, by adding noteworthy positions, such as test sites.
-* To create flow frames, which are animated plots which visualize the data that is extracted under the positions.
+* To **create** flow frames, which are animated plots which visualize the data that is extracted under the positions.

 Often, it makes sense to use the two together.
-In this example, we use (`ts_add_positions_to_frames`) to add several locations as points to our spatial frames .
+In this example, we use (`ts_add_positions_to_frames`) to add several locations as points to our spatial frames.
 Subsequently, we extract values in a buffer around these locations and create a line chart that visualizes the development of these values over time.

 ``` r